 Do Not Refresh AdSense Inventories

 It should be noted that not all ad networks or demand partners allow refreshing the ad inventories.
 One of the popular networks is Google AdSense.
-As the network doesn’t allow you to implement ad refresh on the inventories, make sure that you’re not doing this.
+As the network doesn’t allow you to implement ad refresh on the inventories, ensure you’re not doing this.

-Besides, different partners have their own rules and policies for the ad refresh.
+Besides, different partners have their own rules and policies for ad refresh.
 For instance, if you’re bringing demand via Google’s Ad Exchange, then do not forget to declare the portion of ad refresh inventories in the Ad Manager’s user interface.

 Do Not Refresh If the User isn’t Active

 Ad refresh makes more sense and generates better results when the user is active.
-If the user isn’t active on the page and you’re still refreshing the ads, the advertisers may know and think that the viewability would be reduced further.
-After a point of time, they may start bidding less and consequently, lower CPMs for you.
+If the user isn’t active on the page and you’re still refreshing the ads, the advertisers may know and think the viewability would be reduced further.
+After a point of time, they may start bidding less and, consequently, lower CPMs for you.

 Do Not Refresh Ad Inventories Sold via Direct Campaigns

 If you’re clear-headed about the dos and don’ts of ad refresh, you can access the huge benefits of the technology.
-That brings up an important question: Is there any ad refresh technology that can implement the “dos” by itself?
+That raises an important question: Is there any ad refresh technology that can implement the “dos” itself?
 Or do you have to take care of recommendations by yourself?

-We say no. A smart ad refresh technology has the capability to implement all the “dos” and ignore the “don’ts”.
-Let’s take the example of Active Exposure Time (AXT), an advanced ad refresh technology provided by Automatad.
+We say no. A smart ad refresh technology has the capability to implement all the “dos” and ignore the “don’t”.